Check the current stock levels of Fanatec's most popular products

-The formation lap and race starts have been reworked for F1 22.
-This year they are as important as ever to a good race.
+The formation lap and race starts have been reworked for F1 22 with race starts being much harder in this year's game.
 This guide runs through the best F1 22 race start tips for mastering your race start.

 In F1 22, you get more control than ever over your race start.
 You can drive the entire formation lap and manually line yourself up on the start grid.
 From there you can manually control every part of your race start.

 This guide will give you the best race start tips for F1 22, to help you get the perfect start.
 I’ll run through what is new for race starts in F1 22, as well as some key tips to help you get a better launch off the line.
 With these tips, you should be very competitive off the line and into the first corner in all your races.

 Mastering your start in F1 22 without traction control is without a doubt one of the hardest things to do.
 In this year’s game, rear traction is so much harder to find than in previous games.
 And many players who are used to racing without traction control are resorting back to turning traction control on.